Lab 07 - Manage Azure Storage

 Explore Storage Browser and upload a file

-1. Return to your storage account and select Storage Browser.
+1. Return to your storage account and select Storage browser.
 The Azure Storage Browser is a portal tool that lets you quickly view all the storage services under your account.

 2. Select File shares and verify your share1 directory is present.